yiyuezhuo/PyStan.jl/readme.md

 ## Why not just using `PyCall`?

 `PyCall` seems not working for Python `multiprocessing`, at least on Windows, see this [issue](https://github.com/JuliaPy/PyCall.jl/issues/755).
-This mechanism is used by `PyStan` to support parallel sampling (`n_chains > 1`).
-So I use Julia builtin parallel computing method to run some `n_chains = 1` tasks and merge them using `arviz`.
+This mechanism is used by `PyStan` to support parallel sampling (`n_chains > 1`), hence I use Julia builtin parallel computing method to run some `n_chains = 1` tasks and merge them using `arviz`.
 Hope it will make usage a little easier.

 ## Pitfall